toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [rsync](https://download.samba.org/pub/rsync/rsync.html) - A tool that mirrors directories across networked machines, handling changes to files, working across SSH, with plenty of parameters for configuration.
 * [sharing](https://github.com/parvardegr/sharing) - Sharing is a command-line tool to share directories and files from the CLI to iOS and Android devices without the need of an extra client app.
 * [shbin](https://github.com/Shiphero/shbin) - Upload code snippets, notebooks, images or any other content to a GitHub repository that acts as your internal pastebin, and returns the URL to share it with your team.
-* [shcopy](https://github.com/aymanbagabas/shcopy) - Copy text to your system clipboard locally and remotely using ANSI OSC52 sequence.
 * [sitecopy](http://www.manyfish.co.uk/sitecopy/) - Synchronizes a local copy of a website with a remote copy on a server, does not use SSH/`scp` but FTP for file copy, useful when the remote server does not support secure copy.
 * [smartscp](https://github.com/lengyijun/smartscp) - A replacement of scp, but auto skip git-ignored files; it's just a wrapper of sshfs and xcp.
 * [stftp](http://stftp.sourceforge.net/) - (simple terminal FTP) aims to be an "easy-to-use and unbloated client for the UNIX (and UNIX-like) console".